-Hawk is a Yogini of 20+ years.
-As creator of AHIMSA Yoga Studio and Ithaca Yoga Center she has had the opportunity to work extensively with Yoga as a vehicle for transformation.
+Hawk is a Yogini of 27 years.
+As creator of Aakayani Yoga Studio and Ithaca Yoga Center (formerly known as Ahimsa Yoga School) she has had the opportunity to work extensively with Yoga as a vehicle for transformation.
 Her original training was with Sivananda Yoga and her 500 hour level training is with Sri Dharma Mittra.
 See the schedule page for class times and levels.
 Dharma I and Deep Relaxation are for beginners or anyone wanting a more gentle Yoga practice.
 Dharma II is intermediate level.
 Dharma III requires experience and Dharma IV is for advanced students only!
 Going beyond her original training as Yoga teacher and therapist she has helped many people to ignite their own miraculous healing powers through advance Breathing techniques.
 She brings a gentle, nurturing energy to her work that combines with the clarity and power of Spirit achieved after many years of work and study.

 Hatha Yoga with Tom

 Hatha Yoga is the practice of merging opposite energies (Ha = sun, Tha = moon).
 Classes with Tom will mainly consist of Asana, Pranayama, Kriya, Mudra, and Bandha (more than just asana!).
 He will teach various methods and techniques to cleanse and purify the body, giving one flexible strength in mind/body/soul, while always stressing the importance of adapting the practice to one’s own self and body.
 His approach is natural and free.
 That is especially present in his choices with sequencing – there’s always something new.
 He feels that too much detail-oriented technical information will confuse the mind and prevent proper absorption in the practice, and his job as teacher is to introduce technical points only when called for with each individual student.